 As explained on page 2.1, the operator AND is implied in some library databases.
 If such a database is searched with two adjacent words it will automatically put a Boolean AND between these words, requiring that both words be present in the search results, but not necessarily adjacent to each other.

 Let’s see how this works in practice.
 Here's a title search for global economy in a library database.

 Below are three results returned by the database.
-It's clear how the search has been interpreted: as a Boolean AND search; both global and economy are present in the results.
+It's clear that the search has been interpreted as a Boolean AND search: both 'global' and 'economy' are present in the results.

 But only the second result includes the phrase global economy.
-The other results are not about the global economy at all: 'global' and 'economy' appear as separate title words there.
-A search for the phrase "global economy" would have been much more effective.
+The other two results are not about the global economy at all: 'global' and 'economy' appear as separate title words there.
+A search for the phrase "global economy" would have returned a lot more relevant results.